-Following the guidance from the SBOE and the United States Department of Education (ED) under the ESEA, the SDE is committed to share various performance and progress indicators on its Report Card to inform parents, administrators, educators, and other stakeholders about Idaho schools, local educational agencies (LEAs), which are districts and charter schools, the state as a whole.
-The SDE believes data empower all of us to engage in important educational decisions about our children.
+Following the guidance from the SBOE and the United States Department of Education (ED) under the ESEA, the Department is committed to share various performance and progress indicators on its Report Card to inform parents, administrators, educators, and other stakeholders about Idaho schools, local educational agencies (LEAs), which are districts and charter schools, the state as a whole.
+The Department believes data empowers Idahoans to engage in important educational decisions about our children.
 This section describes how each indicator is calculated.

-Table 1 (p.11) lists the federal and state required indicators that are disseminated to the public on the SDE's Report Card.
+Table 1 (p.11) lists the federal and state required indicators that are disseminated to the public on the Department's Report Card.